Phil L. Rinaldi: Mulberry & Piney Point

 In 1988, Rinaldi and his partners conducted a $260 million buyout of W.R.
-Grace's phosphate business based in Polk County, FL and named it Seminole Fertilizer.
+Grace's phosphate business based in Polk County, Florida, and named it Seminole Fertilizer.
 Later, Rinaldi's Seminole merged with French investor Judas Azuelos's US fertilizer business which had purchased a 700-acre site known as the Piney Point phosphate plant on the south shore of Tampa Bay.
-Rinaldi became the President and CEO of Mulberry Phosphates, the new name for the merged entity.
+Rinaldi became the president and CEO of Mulberry Phosphates, the new name for the merged entity.
 In January 2001, after a string of poor financial results, and after giving warning to regulators, the company walked away from the site and declared bankruptcy in February 2001.

 A top state regulator called Piney Point "one of the biggest environmental threats in Florida history."
 State officials fear the waste will spill into Tampa Bay, killing millions of fish and destroying plant life for miles.

 Fertilizer plants like Piney Point produce large volumes of low-level radioactive waste due to the concentrating effect of natural radiation emitting radium found in the rocks that also contain phosphates.
 Radium will decay to radon, which is hazardous.
 This concentrated byproduct, which is enriched by a ratio of roughly 4-to-1 during the production of mono and diammonium phosphate fertilizers is called phosphogypsum (calcium sulfate) and has historically been used as a road bed material and as a concrete blending agent like fly-ash.
 However in 1989 the EPA banned these co-product uses of phosphogypsum.
 To dispose of it, the phosphate industry stacks it into large mounds often covering hundreds of acres and sitting more than 100 feet tall.
 Piney Point's two phosphogypsum stacks are 50 to 70 feet high.
 Ongoing maintenance, primarily contact water treating and disposal, in addition to civil engineering management of the structure of the gypsum stack are required.
 The bankruptcy and walk-away by the management team of the gypsum stacks at Piney Point remain highly controversial.
 In 2021, twenty years after Mulberry's bankruptcy, disaster struck with hundreds of millions of gallons of toxic effluent water leaking from the plant site into Tampa Bay causing a red-tide.
 The state of Florida has quoted a spend of $185 million to manage the legacy of Mulberry's Piney Point site and intends to have it be fully closed by the end of 2024.
 As of October 9, 2024, the EPA was still in the process of approving the final end-plan for the closure and redeployment of phosphogypsum from Mulberry's Piney Point facility.